lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 than a *recomputation*, "two stages disagree" is not a bug class you gate against — it is a state the types will not let you build.

+This pattern is not greenfield. `Concrete/Pipeline/Pipeline.lean` already applies it at **stage granularity**: `ValidatedCore` is constructible only by `Pipeline.coreCheck`, `ResolvedProgram` only by Resolve, and so on — a downstream stage cannot fabricate "this ran" without the token.
+The escalation this note asks for is from *stage* tokens ("this pass executed") to *node facts* ("this type/capability is committed here, read-only"): carry the fact inside the IR, not just a phantom proof that a pass ran over the whole program.

 This is the same bet Concrete makes about user code — *evidence carried in the artifact, not reconstructed by inspection* — applied to the compiler's own IR.
 Concrete demands evidence-carrying source from its users while its own pipeline